Wwise SDK 2021.1.10

 By default, the Wwise Sound Engine does all its command processing and audio rendering in a dedicated thread named

-CoInitializeEx() is required to be called from the thread that calls
+CoInitializeEx() must be called from the same thread that calls

 By default, the Wwise Sound Engine executes Bus and Voice processing on the audio rendering thread.

 Parallel execution of individual Bus and Voice tasks can be enabled via

 AkTaskSchedulerDesc::fcnParallelFor callback for any group of tasks that can be safely executed concurrently.
 This request can be passed along to a game-side task scheduler, which can divide the range for execution across worker threads.

 |Note: Some plug-ins may not be compatible with parallel execution.|